Skip to main content

 Step 5: Distribute Host Public Keys

-On the client machine, find the host public key:
+On the client, get the host public key:

 Terminal window